matteobarbera/mavlab_wiki_fork/ProcurementExampleExistingSupplier.md

 1. Asked the supplier to email us the final offering per PDF

-1. Retrieved the BAAN code needed for a purchase order from Guido, see page {TODO} on who to contact else
+1. Retrieved the BAAN code needed for a purchase order from Guido de Croon, else ask Bart Remes or Christophe

 1. Logged into Alusta{TODO linkhere}